wernerjoss/hugoadmin/README.md

 Configuration is done via yaml File ~/.config/hugoadmin.yaml

 ## Note:
-This Program is built and has been tested on Debian Linux 13 (trixie) - it will **NOT** work on Windows !
+This Program is built and has been tested on Debian Linux 13 (trixie), but should also work on any other Linux flavour - however,it will **NOT** work on Windows !

 ## Usage:
-Before trying to launch the Application (hugoadmin.py) be sure to have the necessary nonstandard-Python Modules installed.
+Before the first launch of the Application (hugoadmin.py) be sure to have the necessary nonstandard-Python Modules installed.
 In Debian 13, these are in the following Packages:
 -	python3-pyqt6
 -	python3-showinfilemanager